CompVis/stable-diffusion/docs/help/TROUBLESHOOT.md

 If the fix/feature is on the `main` branch, enter the stable-diffusion directory and do a `git pull`.

-Usually this will be sufficient, but if you start to see errors about missing or incorrect modules, use the command `pip install -e .` and/or `conda env update -f environment.yaml` (These commands won't break anything.)
+Usually this will be sufficient, but if you start to see errors about missing or incorrect modules, use the command `pip install -e .` and/or `conda env update` (These commands won't break anything.)

 **Sub Branch**